Connect Networks With Overlap CIDRs¶

 Go to Controller Console -> Site2Cloud.

 Click “+Add New”.
 Fill the form and click OK.
-Select “Unmapped” for Connection Type field.
+Select “Unmapped” for the Connection Type field.

 2.1 VPC-1 gateway-1 side¶